0xZakk/JS-DC/10-express/readme.md

 - ​5XX​ Problem with the server
   - ​500​ Generic server error
   - ​503​ Service Unavailable (usually happens when traffic is high)

-### HTTP: Response: Header
-Just like the request, a response can also have headers describing metadata.

-### HTTP: Response: Body
-The body of a response can contain:

-- HTML if we are requesting a webpage
-- CSS if we're requesting linked stylesheets
-- JS if we're requesting scripts
-- JSON if we're requesting data

-Sum Up:
-- We're making an HTTP Request, the metaphor for this is sending an invoice
-- where we want to send the invoice to is the _URL_
-- what we want our invoice to achieve is the _method_ (cover letter for our invoice)
-- the supporting information for our invoice is the _header_
-- the **SOMETHING** is the _body_

 __BREAK__